ihpar/Trex-ANN/README.md

 # Trex-ANN
-An inspired Trex AI with ANNs
+Chrome's Trex AI with ANNs inspired by https://github.com/ivanseidel/IAMDinosaur

 LSTM and Perceptron Networks by synaptic.js are tested.

 Also it can load trained ANNs.